 Red flashing light

 On your meter, you will notice a red flashing light.
-You can roughly gauge how much electricity you are drawing as the speed of this flash will increase with the amount of electricity you have.
+You can roughly gauge how much electricity you are drawing as the speed of this flash will increase with the amount of electricity you are consuming.
 The flashing red may turn into a full red light.
 As soon as this full red light appears, you should address the issue immediately as your meter is faulty.

 Damaged circuits